100+ datasets found

 Description

 Note: Starting April 27, 2023 updates change from daily to weekly.
-Summary The cumulative number of probable COVID-19 deaths among Maryland residents by race and ethnicity: African American; White; Hispanic; Asian; Other; Unknown.
-Description The MD COVID-19 - Probable Deaths by Race and Ethnicity Distribution data layer is a collection of the statewide confirmed and probable COVID-19 related deaths that have been reported each day by the Vital Statistics Administration by categories of race and ethnicity.
-A death is classified as probable if the person's death certificate notes COVID-19 to be a probable, suspect or presumed cause or condition.
-Probable deaths are not yet been confirmed by a laboratory test.
+Summary The cumulative number of confirmed COVID-19 deaths among Maryland residents by race and ethnicity: African American; White; Hispanic; Asian; Other; Unknown.
+Description The MD COVID-19 - Confirmed Deaths by Race and Ethnicity Distribution data layer is a collection of the statewide confirmed and probable COVID-19 related deaths that have been reported each day by the Vital Statistics Administration by categories of race and ethnicity.
+A death is classified as confirmed if the person had a laboratory-confirmed positive COVID-19 test result.
 Some data on deaths may be unavailable due to the time lag between the death, typically reported by a hospital or other facility, and the submission of the complete death certificate.
-Confirmed deaths are available from the MD COVID-19 - Confirmed Deaths by Race and Ethnicity Distribution data layer.
+Probable deaths are available from the MD COVID-19 - Probable Deaths by Race and Ethnicity Distribution data layer.
 Terms of Use The Spatial Data, and the information therein, (collectively the "Data") is provided "as is" without warranty of any kind, either expressed, implied, or statutory.
 The user assumes the entire risk as to quality and performance of the Data.
 No guarantee of accuracy is granted, nor is any responsibility for reliance thereon assumed.
 In no event shall the State of Maryland be liable for direct, indirect, incidental, consequential or special damages of any kind.
 The State of Maryland does not accept liability for any damages or misrepresentation caused by inaccuracies in the Data or as a result to changes to the Data, nor is there responsibility assumed to maintain the Data in any manner or form.
 The Data can be freely distributed as long as the metadata entry is not modified or deleted.
 Any data derived from the Data must acknowledge the State of Maryland in the metadata.

 Share